Alcohol Technical Defences (ATD) Alcohol BAC Calculations including Post Driving Drinking or 'Hip Flask' and 'Laced' Drinks.

 Many individuals are charged with being drunk in charge of a motor vehicle, usually when parked in a car park at night or even on their own drive.
 The "statutory defence" to such a charge, is to show that an individual would not have driven until their alcohol level would have fallen below the legal limit.
 Unlike some experts, we will always ask when your client would have next driven, before we answer this question.
 We do this to ensure we cannot be accused of "coaching", and risk jeopardising an individual’s case.
 We find this also strengthens our statements, which are generally then accepted.

-To ask for advice or a quote for an Alcohol BAC calculation from our drink drive experts click here.
+To ask for advice or a quote for an Alcohol BAC calculation or an Alcohol Technical Defence Report from our drink drive experts click here.

 Alcohol level at the time of an incident